Summary

 • Represented brokers in response to administrative, state, and federal investigations and prosecutions brought by the U.S. Department of Justice, U.S. Securities and Exchange Commission, Indiana Securities Division, and the Office of the Indiana Attorney General.

-• Represented non-profit foundation, its employee benefit plan, and third party administrator in defense of benefit claims subject to ERISA brought by national health care provider and physicians group.
+• Represented a Catholic non-profit foundation, its employee benefit plan, and third party administrator in defense of benefit claims subject to ERISA brought by national health care provider and physicians group in federal court in Pennsylvania.

-• Represented pesticide manufacturer in defense of patent infringement case brought by industry leader, having responsibility for defense of damages claims.
+• Represented a pesticide manufacturer in defense of a patent infringement case brought by the industry leader, having responsibility to defend the damages claims in federal court in Indiana.

 Environmental Litigation